Note: a version-controlled version of these guidelines is maintained at https://github.com/review-commons

 There are 2 routes to submit a research manuscript to Review Commons:

-- The recommended route is first to post the manuscript as a preprint on bioRxiv.
-The preprint can then be easily transferred directly from the bioRxiv submission system to Review Commons.
+- The recommended route is first to post the manuscript as a preprint on bioRxiv or medRxiv.
+The preprint can then be easily transferred directly from the bioRxiv or medRxiv submission system to Review Commons.

 Submitting a preprint or a manuscript for peer-review by Review Commons implies that it reports unpublished work and that neither it, nor parts of it, have been published or are under consideration for publication in a journal.